prasad98765/nexusBrain/replit.md

 # Overview

-This is a multi-tenant AI chat platform built with React, Express, and TypeScript.
+This is a multi-tenant Nexus AI chat platform built with React TypeScript frontend and Python Flask backend.
 The application provides workspace-based organization where users can create conversations and interact with AI assistants.
-It features real-time chat interfaces, user authentication through Replit Auth, and a modern UI built with shadcn/ui components.
+It features real-time chat interfaces, user authentication through Replit Auth, PostgreSQL database storage, and a modern UI built with shadcn/ui components.

+**Last Updated**: August 14, 2025 - Successfully converted backend from Express.js to Python Flask per user request.

 # User Preferences